mcrespoae/tempit/README.md

 ## Other limitations

-### Decorating classes that could be instantiated in other processes

-While this package generally delivers excellent performance and reliability, it's essential to be aware of certain scenarios where using the `tempit` decorator could lead to unexpected behavior or crashes:
+While this package generally delivers excellent performance and reliability, it's essential to be aware of certain scenarios where using the `tempit` decorator could lead to unexpected behavior.

+### Why is class decoration bypassed?

+When a class is decorated using `tempit`, it remains unmodified and is not decorated.
+If the user intends to measure the time of `__self__` or any other constructor, it can be done directly on those methods.

-- If a class is decorated with `tempit`, and subsequently, a new process is spawned after creating an instance of the class, calling a method within the newly created process may result in a `PicklingError`.
+This design decision was made due to a potential issue that arises when a decorated class is used in conjunction with spawning a new process.
+Specifically, if a class decorated with `tempit` is pickled for use in a separate process and then a method is called within that new process, it may result in a `PicklingError`.

 This limitation arises due to how Python's pickling mechanism handles decorated classes and processes.
 When a decorated class instance is pickled for use in a separate process, inconsistencies in object references can occur, leading to pickling failures.